rkarpman/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 35
 ```
-The highest average number of steps occurs in the 5-minute interval that starts 8 hours and 35 minutes after 00:00.
+The highest average number of steps occurs in the 5-minute interval that starts 8 hours and 35 minutes after time `0`.

 ## Imputing Missing Values